 For the delivery vehicles that are below the maximum allowable size and weight, no delays to local traffic should be experienced except where the delivery vehicles may need to travel on narrow roadways.
 When delivery vehicles are travelling on narrow roadways or when there is an occasional oversized vehicle, traffic control will be utilized to manage local traffic.
-However, the delays to local traffic should be minimal due to the low traffic volume in the Project Area.
+However, the delays to local traffic should be minimal because all roadways are at least two lanes wide and the low number of oversized vehicles.
 Because this is an agricultural area, heavier use of roadways by local farmers during planting and harvest seasons will occur.
 Prior to construction, a Traffic Control Plan will be prepared that describes the procedures that will be used to manage traffic during construction, and it will be shared with local law enforcement, schools and local landowners.

-A final delivery route has not yet been finalized, but it is likely that delivery of Facility components to the Project Area will be from the north by way of US35 to SR753 to SR41 that is adjacent to the east side of the Project Area.
-An alternate route would be from the south by way of US50 to SR41.
+A final delivery route has not yet been finalized, but it is likely that delivery of Facility components to the Project Area will be from the south by way of I-70 to State Route 310 to US40 to Watkins or York Road.
+An alternate route would be from the south by way of I-70 to State Route 158 to US40 to Watkins or York Road.
 Within the Project Area, county and township roads and new private gravel access roads will likely be used to deliver equipment and materials.